caocmai/react-themoviedb/README.md

 # React + ThemovieDB API
 This web app makes various requests to [themoviedb API](https://developers.themoviedb.org/3/getting-started/introduction) and displays its content using only React Components.
-This project is currently deployed to both [gitHub pages](https://caocmai.github.io/react-themoviedb) and [my site](https://caothemoviedb.dev.caomai.live/#/).
+This project is currently deployed to [gitHub pages](https://caocmai.github.io/react-themoviedb).
 Additionally, this project has mobile support.

 ## Technologies Used
 - [Reactjs v17.0.1](https://reactjs.org/) - Web Framework